ppkantorski/Ultrahand-Overlay/examples/Cool Curves/README.md

 # Cool Curves

-The "Cool Curves" package is a part of the Ultrahand-Overlay project, which provides a fully craft-able overlay executor.
+The "Cool Curves" package is a part of the Ultrahand Overlay project, which provides a fully craft-able overlay executor.
 This example demonstrates how to configure and set temperature-related settings in the system_settings.ini file for different temperature ranges.

 ## Configuration